Meet us at Meet Magento New York, October 10, 2024

 Use the results to identify which search results get the most clicks and which do not perform that well.

-Look at the CTR for each search result and identify the ones that have the highest CTR.
+Look at the CTR for each search result and identify the ones with the highest CTR.
 These are the search results that are getting the most clicks and are likely the most relevant to your customers.

 On the other hand, search results with low CTR may not be as relevant, and you may need to consider applying some changes to improve their performance.